20 Fun & Easy Fine Motor Activities for Fall

 Fall Paper Tearing Activities

-Tearing paper is a great activity to build hand strength.
-Use a fall-themed image and fall colored paper to make a great perfect fine motor activities for fall.
+Use a fall-themed image and fall-colored paper to make great fine motor activities for the fall season.
 Your kids can use the torn paper for art activities with fall thematic colors or glue it to thematic printables.

 Pumpkin Pick-up with Tongs